developer-zebra/developer-zebra-site/src/ekd/1-6/guide/usage/index.md

 * All buttons should be placed within the bounds of the layout background.
 A layout must not be resized so that it hides any key or button.
 * When switching from one layout to another during design, a thin white line is sometimes visible at the bottom or sides of the layout background in the device simulator.
 This has no effect on the simulated display.
 * Button positions sometimes shift slightly when switching layouts during design.

+> **IMPORTANT:** Layout-creation UI elements become available when applicable to the layout being created.

 ### Using Drag-and-drop